-- 18. In this section of the DECA we consider whether the 2021 Amendments meet this endorsement criterion.
+- a) an undertaking's accounts must give a true and fair view of the undertaking's assets, liabilities, financial position and profit or loss; - b) consolidated accounts must give a true and fair view of the assets, liabilities, financial position and profit or loss of the undertakings included in the accounts taken as a whole, so far as concerns members of the undertaking; [....]" - 19.
+In this section of the DECA we consider whether each of the 2021 Amendments meet this endorsement criterion.
 For the sake of brevity, we refer to our assessment against this endorsement criterion as 'the true and fair view assessment' and to the principles set out in Regulation 7(1)(a) as the 'true and fair principle'.
-However, these abbreviated expressions do not imply that our assessment has considered anything other than the full terms of the endorsement criterion set out above. - 19.
+However, these abbreviated expressions do not imply that our assessment has considered anything other than the full terms of the endorsement criterion set out above. - 20.
 The duty of the UKEB under Regulation 7(1)(a) is to determine generically, before a standard is applied to a set of accounts, whether that standard is 'not contrary' to the true and fair principle.
 In other words, it is an ex-ante assessment.
-We have therefore considered whether the 2021 Amendments contain any requirement that would prevent accounts prepared using the 2021 Amendments from giving a true and fair view. - 20.
-Our approach is to determine whether the 2021 Amendments are not contrary to the true and fair principle in respect of any of the specific items identified in Regulation 7(1)(a) (namely, the assets, liabilities, financial position and profit or loss) in the context of the preparation of the accounts as a whole.
-A holistic approach has been taken to this assessment, considering the impact of each of the 2021 Amendments taken as a whole, including its interaction with other UK-adopted international accounting standards. - 21.
-For the purposes of our assessment, we consider the requirement in IAS 1 for financial statements to 'present fairly the financial position, financial performance and cash flows of an entity'7 to be equivalent to the Companies Act 2006 requirement for accounts to give a true and fair view. - 22.
-Our assessment is separate from the duty of directors under section 393(1) of the Companies Act 2006, which requires directors to be satisfied that a specific set of accounts gives a true and fair view of an undertaking's or group's assets, liabilities, financial position and profit or loss.
+We have therefore considered whether each of the 2021 Amendments contain any requirement that would prevent accounts prepared using each of the 2021 Amendments from giving a true and fair view. - 21.
+Our approach is to determine whether each of the 2021 Amendments are not contrary to the true and fair principle in respect of any of the specific items identified in Regulation 7(1)(a) (namely, the assets, liabilities, financial position and profit or loss) in the context of the preparation of the accounts as a whole.
+A holistic approach has been taken to this assessment, considering the impact of each of the 2021 Amendments taken as a whole, including its interaction with other UK-adopted international accounting standards. - 22.
+For the purposes of our assessment, we consider the requirement in IAS 1 for financial statements to 'present fairly the financial position, financial performance and cash flows of an entity'7 to be equivalent to the Companies Act 2006 requirement for accounts to give a true and fair view.